Trinamool Congress: In government

-In the 2011 West Bengal Legislative Assembly election, the TMC-led alliance that included the INC and SUCI(C) won 227 seats in the 294-seat legislature, defeating the incumbent Left Front government which had been in power for 34 years.
-TMC alone won 184 seats, enabling it to govern without an alliance.
-Subsequently, it won a by-election in Basirhat and two Congress MLAs switched to the TMC, giving it a total of 187 seats.
+In the 2011 West Bengal Legislative Assembly election, the AITC-led alliance that included the INC and SUCI(C) won 227 seats in the 294-seat legislature, defeating the incumbent Left Front government which had been in power for 34 years.
+AITC alone won 184 seats, enabling it to govern without an alliance.
+Subsequently, it won a by-election in Basirhat and two Congress MLAs switched to the AITC, giving it a total of 187 seats.
 Banerjee, an MP at the time, had not contested the election and had to transfer to the safe seat of Bhabanipur.

-On 18 September 2012, Banerjee announced her decision to withdraw support to the UPA after the TMC's demands to undo government-instituted changes including FDI in retail, increase in the price of diesel and limiting the number of subsidised cooking gas cylinders for households, were not met.
+On 18 September 2012, Banerjee announced her decision to withdraw support to the UPA after the AITC's demands to undo government-instituted changes including FDI in retail, increase in the price of diesel and limiting the number of subsidised cooking gas cylinders for households, were not met.

-The 2014 Lok Sabha elections saw the TMC dominate the state, winning 34 out of the 42 seats.
+The 2014 Lok Sabha elections saw the AITC dominate the state, winning 34 out of the 42 seats.
 It also qualified for national party status, as the TMC had received 6% of the vote from five different states (West Bengal, Manipur, Tripura, Jharkhand and Assam).
-On 2 September 2016, the Election Commission recognised TMC as a national political party.
+On 2 September 2016, the Election Commission recognised AITC as a national political party.

 The party was reelected in the 2016 election to a supermajority government, and Banerjee continued as chief minister.

 The party won the most seats in West Bengal in the 2019 Indian general election, but suffered significant losses to the Bharatiya Janata Party, which for the first time established itself as a major force in the state.
 After the election, the party's status came under revision by the Election Commission of India, due to a loss in presence in most states outside West Bengal.

 Banerjee's government was reelected again in the 2021 state election by an unexpectedly large margin over the BJP.
-Prior to the election, several high-profile TMC members such as Mukul Roy and Suvendu Adhikari had defected to the BJP.
+Prior to the election, several high-profile AITC members such as Mukul Roy and Suvendu Adhikari had defected to the BJP.
 Despite the large winning margin, Banerjee was defeated by Adhikari in the Nandigram seat, where she had transferred to fight Adhikari head-on.

+In the 2024 Indian general election, the AITC's campaign was led by Abhishek Banerjee and was formally part of the Indian National Developmental Inclusive Alliance.
+The party won 29 seats, gaining 7.
+In the 2026 Rajya Sabha elections, AITC nominated lawyer Menaka Guruswamy to be an MP, with her becoming India's first openly LGBTQ+ national-level member of Parliament.